simonbengtsson/jsPDF-AutoTable/README.md

 `Padding`:
 Either a number or object `{top: number, right: number, bottom: number, left: number}`

 Styles work similar to css and can be overridden by more specific styles.
-The overriding order is as follows:
+Overriding order:
 1. Theme styles
 2. `styles`
 3. `headStyles`, `bodyStyles` and `footStyles`